CMSgov/qpp-eu-data/DEVELOPMENT.md

 |KY        |clay       |

 #### Common Gotchas
 - The fact sheet is often riddled with leading and trailing whitespace.
 These need to be stripped in the final `euc_counties.csv` file.
+- Watch out for line endings on your files.
+They probably don't matter, but some `CRLF`s have crept in.
 - Louisiana calls their county equivalents a `parish`.
 The fact sheet may report just the parish name, but the Census data marks the areas as parishes.
 So you must manually add `parish` to any Louisiana 'counties', eg